 November 17, 2015

-In an effort to keep the stress at bay during the holiday season we urge locals to plan ahead financially to ensure the budget doesn’t blow out.
+In an effort to keep the stress at bay during the holiday season we urge you to plan ahead financially to ensure your budget doesn’t blow out.

 The rising cost of living is no doubt a big stress factor for many Australians.
 In fact, results from our recent Money Survey found 88% of Western Australian respondents felt their cost of living had risen over the last 12 months.
-As such, it is extremely important for locals to take this information as forewarning and put a financial plan in place before the silly season kicks off.
+As such, it is extremely important to put a financial plan in place before the silly season kicks off.

 Getting into the Christmas spirit doesn’t mean you have to get into debt.
 No one wants to start the New Year on the back foot, so it pays to do a budget early so you know how much you can afford.

-We have put together the following tips to help locals prepare for the Christmas season and keep their finances in check:
+We have put together the following tips to help you prepare for the Christmas season and keep your finances in check.